General Atomics MQ-1 Predator: Iran

-India

-India has inducted two American Predator drones — Sea Guardian, an unarmed version of the deadly Predator series — into the Navy on lease under the emergency procurement in the backdrop of the tensions with China in Ladakh.
-The Drones have has been leased by US Firm General Atomics, for a year for surveillance in the Indian Ocean Region.
-The Drones are under the full operational control of the Indian Navy and it will have exclusive access to all the information that the drone will capture.

-The only role of the American firm is to ensure the availability of the two drones based on the contract signed.
-Recently Indian Navy has shown its further interest to acquire additional Predator Drones to the US.

 Syria

-Armed MQ-1 are used in Operation Inherent Resolve against IS over Syria and Iraq.
-On 17 March 2015, a US MQ-1 was shot down by a Syrian government S-125 SAM battery when it overflew the Port of Latakia, a region not involved in the international military operation.
+Armed MQ-1s are used in Operation Inherent Resolve against IS over Syria and Iraq.
+On 17 March 2015, a US MQ-1 was shot down by a Syrian government S-125 SAM battery when it overflew the port of Latakia, a region not involved in the international military operation.

 Philippines

 A 2012 New York Times article claimed that U.S. forces used a Predator drone to try and kill Indonesian terrorist Umar Patek in the Philippines in 2006.
 The Philippines' military denied this action took place, however.
 It was reported that a drone was responsible for killing al-Qaeda operative Zulkifli bin Hir on Jolo island on 2 February 2012.
 The strike reportedly killed 15 Abu Sayyaf operatives.
 The Philippines stated the strike was executed by manned North American / Rockwell OV-10 Bronco aircraft with assistance from the U.S.

 Other users

 The Predator has also been used by the Italian Air Force.
 A contract for 6 version A Predators (later upgraded to A+) was signed in July 2002 and delivery begun in December 2004.
 It was used in these missions: